mrball47/fin321/hedging-project/stage1-decisions.md

 To determine the optimal solution, we will execute the following sequence:

-  **1. Excel Model Build:** Build a working spreadsheet computing forward, options, and money market hedge outcomes under various sensitivities in EUR/USD (±5%).
+  **1. Excel Model Build:** Build a spreadsheet computing forward, options, and money market hedge outcomes under various sensitivities in EUR/USD (±5%).

   **2. Technical Specifications:** Document the model's development and design a framework precise enough for another analyst or AI to reconstruct for other international receivables.